On nonexistence of semi-orthogonal decompositions in algebraic geometry: Examples

 The remaining case is the case (1) in the Remark \ref{class0}, that is, $L$ is trivial, $P_{g}(X)=0$, $g(C)=0$, and $q(X)=1$.
 The canonical bundle formula becomes

-If we more $\mathcal{O}(-1)$ to each factor $\mathcal{O}_{X}(m_{i}-1)F_{i}$, it would become a noneffective divisor.
+If we move $\mathcal{O}(-1)$ to each factor $\mathcal{O}_{X}((m_{i}-1)F_{i})$, it would become a noneffective divisor.
 We can not say the general theorem for these cases.
-On the other hand, some Enriques surfaces admit elliptic fibration with $\mathbb{P}^{1}$ as a base.
-The canonical bundle formula is similar to the case described above.
-By this observation, we conjecture the following.
+Since $q(X)=1$, it is still possible that the paracanonical systems admits nontrivial sections.